kravitsjacob/multiobjective-hyperparameter/index.md

 Running this code yields that our cross-validated training accuracy has dropped to 0.94 (from 1.00) but our accuracy of predicting the test set has increased to 0.94 (from 0.91).
 This is great news; our model is no longer being overfit to our data!

 But let's return to our discussion about multiple objectives.
 Maximizing accuracy is sort of maximizing the "greatest good" which very much falls in line with the [philosophy of Jeremy Bentham](https://en.wikipedia.org/wiki/Utilitarianism).
-What about other objectives like false positive rate or true positive rate (linked [here](https://en.wikipedia.org/wiki/Confusion_matrix) which consider that minority of people that our model misclassifies?
+What about other objectives like false positive rate or true positive rate (formulae linked [here](https://en.wikipedia.org/wiki/Confusion_matrix)) which consider the minority of people that our model misclassifies?
 How do we consider those objectives without having to rank or weight them?

 #### Multi-Objective Hyperparameter Tuning